National Crime Victims’ Rights Week (NCVRW)

-15th National Indian Nations Conference - The Office for Victims of Crime and the Tribal Law and Policy Institute will host the 15th National Indian Nations Conference: Justice for Victims of Crime December 8–11, 2016, on the reservation of the Agua Caliente Band of Cahuilla Indians, California.
-This event is the largest U.S. Department of Justice-sponsored Indian Nations conference and brings together a wide range of providers, stakeholders, and victims to share their knowledge and develop programs to serve the needs of victims in Indian Country.
+15th National Indian Nations Conference - With support from OVC, the Tribal Law and Policy Institute hosted the 15th National Indian Nations Conference: Justice for Victims of Crime December 8–11, 2016, on the reservation of the Agua Caliente Band of Cahuilla Indians, California.
+This event is the largest U.S. Department of Justice-sponsored Indian Nations conference and brought together a wide range of providers, stakeholders, and victims to share their knowledge and develop programs to serve the needs of victims in Indian Country.

-2014 National Indian Nations Conference - With support from OVC, the Tribal Law and Policy Institute hosted the 14th National Indian Nations Conference on December 11—13, 2014 on the reservation of the Agua Caliente Band of Cahuilla Indians, California.
+14th National Indian Nations Conference - With support from OVC, the Tribal Law and Policy Institute hosted the 14th National Indian Nations Conference on December 11—13, 2014 on the reservation of the Agua Caliente Band of Cahuilla Indians, California.
 This event brought together a diverse audience of providers and stakeholders to share their knowledge, experiences and ideas for developing programs that serve the unique needs of crime victims in Indian Country.
 The theme for the 2014 conference was "Generational Voices Uniting for Safety, Justice, and Healing".